 This is when taking note of your product arsenal becomes a logical next step.
 As King explains, if you are noticing your skin is very oily and you can’t tame your acne, it may mean that you need to stop using any heavy moisturizing creams or other oil-based products.
 She suggests switching to a gel moisturizer and a cleanser or toner with salicylic acid, which can penetrate into pores and remove excess sebum.

-But it doesn’t just end at the breakouts.
+But it does not just end at the breakouts.
 Your skin can also be randomly dry in areas — even in the heat of summer.
-Or your products aren’t actually seeping in your pores, and they feel heavy.
+Or your products are not actually seeping in your pores, and they feel heavy.
 “With increased humidity during the summer, less moisture is lost from our skin into the air, so we generally don’t need emollients as much as we do during the winter,” King explains.
-If you’re not sure on where to start, chat with your dermatologist who can recommend a summer-specific regimen that fulfills your needs.
+If you are not sure on where to start, chat with your dermatologist who can recommend a summer-specific regimen that fulfills your needs.